-Deliverables to Client/Community Partner
+Deliverables to Client

-Each student will complete deliverables as specified in the Applied Thesis/Practicum Proposal.
-Each student will have a different set of deliverables depending on their agreement with the client/community partner.
+Each student will complete deliverables as specified in the Applied Thesis Proposal.
+Each student will have a different set of deliverables depending on their agreement with the client.
 The committee will determine how the deliverables are documented for the department.
-If pursuing the thesis track, know that the written thesis is a separate item from the deliverables submitted to the agency or organization as part of the agreement.
+The written thesis is a separate item from the deliverables submitted to the agency or organization as part of the agreement.